crossroadsfpga/pigasus/README.md

 <img src="./services.gv.png">

 ## Customize Pigasus
 Instructions for customizing Pigasus 2.0 (what most users should need) are available in the comments of `pigasus.py`.
 After modifying that file run `run_pigasus.sh` to regenerate the Pigasus 2.0 RTL code in `./pigasus` with modifications.
 Similarly, to customize multi-FPGA Pigasus 2.0 edit `pigasus_multi.py` and then run `run_pigasus_multi.sh` to regenerate the multi-FPGA Pigasus RTL code in `./pigasus_multi` with modifications.
+There is also a [tutorial](https://cmu.zoom.us/rec/share/phaNWivBKek6Aa9VQZf5idY6GdNnmNjFIszumVyPUOfRMU2Q4ano3M1Lr0qsGKeZ.K4thwzhu0Uq3sGgM).

 Directory organization
 * `run_pigasus.sh`: driver script for generating Pigasus.
 This is what most users should need.